fivism/bikework/README.md

 - [x] automate merging of usage data + latlongs
 - [x] render trip vectors
 - [ ] animation workflow
+- [ ] collect one day of station data to try and mash together
 - [ ] evaluate translation to mplleaflet to speed up processing